 Expand the field book record that you’re interested in and about halfway down the record, you’ll see Access Information listed.
 This will provide a phone number and email address where you can reach the department that holds that collection.

-How do I limit my search to a type of record?
 The Field Book Registry includes 5 types of records: (1) Collection records, (2) Item [or field book] records, (3) Personal Biographies, (4) Organization Histories; and (5) Expedition Histories.
 To limit the search to just field books, select search category Type “field notes.”

 Other types of records can be selected by using the following keyword searches in quotations.